 Only those individuals who have been authorized as having a legitimate reason to access student education records can do so.
 Access to student education records is strictly limited to the specific information and data that is relevant and necessary for those authorized individuals to perform their job-related duties.

 How Can I Obtain Access to Student Records?

 - Review all the information on this site, presented in the form of a tutorial, to become familiar with the rules governing the handling and release of student education records.

-- Complete a Student Administration Account Request form.
+- Access to advisement or additional access requires the faculty to complete a Student Administration Account Request form.